dmitriz/aligna/METRICS.md

 3. **Consistency Index**
    - How consistently the AI applies standards across different submissions (scored on a scale of 1–5)
    - Measures reliability of the review process
+   - Link to an example of a dashboard or reporting tool for tracking consistency scores.

+Define the scoring scale (e.g., 1–5) and link to example rubrics.

 ## Implementation Approach